imahjoub/hash_sha256/README.md

         <img src="https://img.shields.io/github/commit-activity/y/imahjoub/hash_sha256" /></a>
 </p>

-SHA-256 is an unkeyed cryptographic hashing function that takes an input of variable length and produces a 256-bit long hash output
+A simple and C++ header-only implementation of SHA-256.
 This implementation uses little endian byte order.

 ## Characteristics of the SHA-256 Algorithm

+  * SHA-256 is an unkeyed cryptographic hashing function that takes an input of variable length and produces a 256-bit long hash output

   * Message Length: The length of the cleartext should be less than 264 bits.
 The size needs to be in the comparison area to keep the digest as random as possible.